-The supplier must have a management committee in place to coordinate and manage recalls and must prepare a withdrawal and recall procedure describing the methods, responsibilities and procedures they implement in the event of a product withdrawal or recall.
-There must be senior management involvement in the recall committee, as well as departmental and division managers with the authority to make decisions.
+The site must have a management committee in place to coordinate and manage recalls and must prepare a withdrawal and recall procedure describing the methods, responsibilities and procedures they implement in the event of a product withdrawal or recall.
+There must be senior management involvement in the recall committee, as well as departmental and other managers with the authority to make decisions.

-The procedure may contain a description of incidents specific to the supplier's product that may trigger a withdrawal or recall and must include an up-to-date list of customers, regulators and other essential contacts that need to be notified in the event of a withdrawal or recall.
+The procedure may contain a description of incidents specific to the site's products that may trigger a withdrawal or recall and must include an up-to-date list of customers, regulators and other essential contacts that need to be notified in the event of a withdrawal or recall.

-The SQFI and the supplier's certification body (CB) must be included on the communication list.
-The supplier is required to notify the CB and SQFI in writing within 24 hours of a food safety incident of a public nature (i.e., requiring public notification) or a product recall for any reason.
-The SQFI contact is foodsafetycrisis@sqfi.com.).
+The SQFI and the site's certification body (CB) must be included on the communication list.
+The site is required to notify the CB and SQFI in writing within 24 hours of a food safety incident of a public nature (i.e., requiring public notification) or a product recall for any reason.
+For the storage and distribution facility this notification would only be required if it is initiated by the site since recalls for products distributed on behalf of the manufacturers would be initiated by the manufacturer.
+The SQFI contact is foodsafetycrisis@sqfi.com.

-It must also outline the methods the supplier will implement to investigate the cause of a withdrawal or recall (refer to 2.5.5).
-The supplier shall review and test their withdrawal and recall procedure at least annually and verify that the instructions continue to be relevant, that it is effective and efficient and that everyone understands their role.
+It must also outline the methods the site will implement to investigate the cause of a withdrawal or recall.
+The site shall review and test their withdrawal and recall procedure at least annually and verify that the instructions continue to be relevant, that it is effective and efficient and that everyone understands their role.

 Records of any/all recalls and withdrawals must be maintained, along with the results of testing of the withdrawal and recall procedure.
 Records for testing must include all supporting documentation used to identify product included within the recall/withdrawal.
-These records may include production records, raw materials receiving records, rework records, product holds, and product storage and distribution records.
-The supplier should test product that has already been released so that full distribution traceability can be verified.
+These records may include receiving records, rework/recoup records, product holds, and product storage and distribution records.
+The site should test product that has already been released so that full distribution traceability can be verified.

 Non-conformances identified during the exercise must be investigated by the site and required corrective action completed, with a follow up test completed to ensure that corrective actions are effective.
-A recall and withdrawal exercise should be able to demonstrate linkage of raw materials through the process to the facilities first customer.
+A recall and withdrawal exercise should be able to demonstrate linkage of materials through the process to the facilities first customer.
 This review of the system is therefore, also a review of the trace back system as outlined in 2.6.2.

-The supplier must also be aware of the recall targets set by retail customers.
+The site must also be aware of the recall targets set by retail customers.
 Some may require 100% identification and quarantine of affected product within hours or recall notification.
 Regulatory recall requirements must also be considered.